 Ah, streaming apps — our trusty R&R companion.
-Since Disney+ Hotstar has now launched in Malaysia, there’s no doubt that competition is stirring with other strong contenders fighting for a spot among our video streaming subscriptions.
+Since Disney+ Hotstar has now launched in Malaysia, competition is stirring between the strongest contenders.
+The apps are fighting for a spot among our streaming subscriptions.
 How do top streaming apps like Netflix, Disney+ Hotstar, and HBO Go compare?
 Who has the most edge in this ring?

 Before we get into it, let’s refine the angle.
-For a more focused report and to avoid information overload, we will be restricting this review to UI/UX design and mobile UX.
-So putting everything else aside, let the battle begin.
+For a more focused report, we will be restricting the perspective of this review to UI/UX design and mobile UX.
+So putting everything else aside, let the battle begin!

 Phase 1: Homepage and First Impressions